royaltychihava/Optimal-Power-Flow-9Bus-dq-Model-MATLAB/README.md

 ---

 ## Conclusion
-This project demonstrates the successful implementation of power flow analysis using dq-domain modeling and constrained optimization.
+This project demonstrates the successful implementation of power flow analysis using dq-domain modelling and constrained optimization.
 The results validate the approach and highlight its potential for advanced power system applications.

 ---